Weheragala Ruins inside Lunugamvehera National Park (ලුනුගම්වෙහෙර තුල සැඟවුණු වෙහෙරගල ණටබුන්)

 Stupa A (from S) – Weheragala Ruins inside Lunugamvehera National Park : ලුනුගම්වෙහෙර තුල සැඟවුණු වෙහෙරගල ණටබුන්

 Yala Block 5 was opened to the public as a separate national park called Lunugamvehera National Park in 2005.
-Lunugamvehera NP separates from the main Yala NP by the Kataragama – Buttala road bisecting Yala park to 2 sections.
-Galge entrance which lie 13 km from Sella Kataragama on the Buttala road, provides entrance to Yala main park (block III, IV) as well as access to Lunugamvehera National Park (Yala Block V).
+Lunugamvehera NP separates from the main Yala NP by the Kataragama – Buttala road bisecting Yala Park into 2 sections.
+Galge entrance which lies 13 km from Sella Kataragama on the Buttala road, provides entrance to Yala main park (block III, IV) as well as access to Lunugamvehera National Park (Yala Block V).

-After the 13the century, the the dry zone the civilization in the northeastern part of Sri Lanka collapsed and the civilization in this region too fell in line.
-As a result of the loss of people’s livelihoods due to the war, decease and the devastation of irrigation systems, villages migrated to other areas and all the great Buddhist monasteries in these areas too collapsed.
-Traces of this great civilization was eventually swallowed by the jungles of Ruhuna and lie hidden to be discovered.
+After the 13th century, the dry zone civilization in the northeastern part of Sri Lanka collapsed and the civilization in this region too fell in line.
+As a result of the loss of people’s livelihoods due to the war, disease and the devastation of irrigation systems, villages migrated to other areas and all the great Buddhist monasteries in these areas too collapsed.
+Traces of this great civilization were eventually swallowed by the jungles of Ruhuna and lie hidden to be discovered.

-There a many temple and and ancient ruins named Weheragala (or Veheragala).
+There are many temples and ancient ruins named Weheragala (or Veheragala) all around Sri Lanka.
 The name simply means the rock with a temple.
-The Weheragala rock inside the Lunugamvehera National Park is common site for anybody taking a safari in the park.
-Unfortunately even though you pass this rock at a close distance on the route to the Weheragala Dam, you are not allowed to get down or visit this site.
-All you will see is the half built stupa on a massive rock outcrop.
+The Weheragala rock inside the Lunugamvehera National Park is a common site for anybody taking a safari in the park.
+Unfortunately, even though you pass this rock at a close distance on the route to the Weheragala Dam, you are not allowed to get down or visit this site.
+All you will see is the half-built stupa on a massive rock outcrop.
 Nothing much had been written on the Buddhist ruins of this site either.
 Weheragala Rock is also referred to as Veherahathagala in some documents.

 Weheragala Ruins inside Lunugamvehera National Park : ලුනුගම්වෙහෙර තුල සැඟවුණු වෙහෙරගල ණටබුන්